 Despite the NHTSA stating in 2010 that the agency does not expect drivers to do rolling retests while operating their vehicles, the Times report shows that the industry effectively avoided making drivers pull over, asserting it was impractical.

-There are many advocates for IIDs, including Mothers Against Drunk Driving, the interlock industry, and other agencies.
+There are many advocates for IIDs, including Mothers Against Drunk Driving, the interlock industry, and other agencies, all pushing to install ignition interlock devices as a preventive measure against drunk driving.
 The Centers for Diseases Control and Prevention (CDC) touts the benefits of IIDs, claiming they:

 Retain an Experienced Pennsylvania Car Accident Attorney Ready to Fight for Your Recovery